Bottomline Shareholders to Receive $57.00 Per Share in Cash

 About Thoma Bravo

 Thoma Bravo is one of the largest private equity firms in the world, with more than $91 billion in assets under management as of September 30, 2021.
 The firm invests in growth-oriented, innovative companies operating in the software and technology sectors.
-Leveraging the firm's deep sector expertise and proven strategic and operational capabilities, Thoma Bravo collaborates with its portfolio companies to implement operating best practices, drive growth initiatives and make accretive acquisitions intended to accelerate revenue and earnings.
-Over the past 20 years, the firm has acquired more than 325 companies representing over $155 billion in enterprise value.
+Leveraging the firm’s deep sector expertise and proven strategic and operational capabilities, Thoma Bravo collaborates with its portfolio companies to implement operating best practices, drive growth initiatives and make accretive acquisitions intended to accelerate revenue and earnings.
+Over the past 20 years, the firm has acquired or invested in more than 350 companies representing over $155 billion in enterprise value.
 The firm has offices in Chicago, Miami and San Francisco.
 For more information, visit thomabravo.com.

 Important Information and Where to Find It